Microsoft announces Surface Pro 8 with 120Hz screen and Thunderbolt 4

-Microsoft has today announced the Surface Pro 8, which marks the most significant upgrade to the Surface Pro range of devices since the Surface Pro 3, which was all the way back in the halcyon days of 2014.
+Microsoft has today announced the Surface Pro 8, which marks the most significant upgrade to the Surface Pro range of devices since the Surface Pro 3.
+Though you've probably long forgotten such dates (and rightfully so), that was all the way back in 2014.

 - Best student laptops 2021